-The column break is one of the many features that can enhance your Word documents’ visual appeal and readability.
-This guide will explore how to insert a column break in Word, why you might need one, and some additional tips to make your document stand out.
+The column break is one of the many features that can enhance the visual appeal and readability of any document.
+This guide will explore how to insert a column break in Word, explain why you might need one, and provide some additional tips to enhance your document’s appearance.

 Understanding Column Breaks